 creative work that is about changing your life rather than just understanding

 it.
-Itâ€™s about becoming the person who you have the potential to be, rather
+Itâ€™s about becoming the man who you have the potential to be, rather than

-How do you go about creating yourself?
-Itâ€™s a process that you
+How do you go about creating yourself as a gay man?
+Itâ€™s a

-work through in partnership with your life coach.
-By trying some of the following
+process that you work through in partnership with your life coach.
+Try some of

 whatâ€™s true for you.
 Thereâ€™s so much advice now on every